nanjizal/secrets4haxe/md/intro1.md

   }
 }
 ```

-we can inline methods, but we can't use the keyword on ```public var message( get, set ): String;```.
+we can inline methods, but we can't use them with the var property part ```public var message( get, set ): String;```, but just on the getter setter part will achieve this aim.
-There are some other options if we only want to allow get or only set, we can use 'never'. 'default' can be used to save declaring some of the methods. 'null' and '@:isVar' are other options used, covered in haxe manual.  https://haxe.org/manual/class-field-property-rules.html
+There are some other options if we only want to allow get or only set, we can use 'never'.
+'default' can be used to save declaring some of the methods.
+'null' and '@:isVar' are other options used, covered in haxe manual.  https://haxe.org/manual/class-field-property-rules.html

 With the latest Haxe here is a rather strange approach using an 'abstract type', abstract types only exist at compile they are like virtual types often used to add funtionality without full cost of inheritance.
+Covered here to understand they can be an alternative to a Classs, they disappear at runtime so not so useful if using Haxe as a Javascript library.

 ```Haxe
 function main() {
   var str = new Test("Haxe is Great!");